-We observe from Table 3 that the lower bound on the total excess time provided by the PR-LB model is significantly tighter than the trivial lower bound obtained by assuming that all the journeys are materialized by their ideal itineraries, i.e., no excess time, as in Kaspi et al. (2014).
-For example, in Capital Bikeshare, about 40% of the gap between the CPR policy and the trivial lower bound (zero excess time) is explained by the PR-LB model.
-That is, at least 40% of the excess time under the CPR policy, cannot be reduced by any passive system regulation.
-Furthermore, recall that in the PR-LB model we assume that all demands for journeys are known in advance and that a central planner determines the itinerary of each user.
-As this setting is unrealistic, we can expect that the excess time under any real policy would be much higher.
+We observe from Table 3 that the lower bound on the total excess time provided by the PR-LB model is significantly tighter than the trivial lower bound obtained by assuming that all of the journeys are materialized by their ideal itineraries, i.e., no excess time, as in Kaspi et al. (2014).
+For example, in Capital Bikeshare, approximately 40% of the gap between the CPR policy and the trivial lower bound (zero excess time) is explained by the PR-LB model.
+That is, at least 40% of the excess time under the CPR policy cannot be reduced under any passive system regulation.
+Furthermore, recall that in the PR-LB model, we assume that all demands for journeys are known in advance and that a central planner determines the itinerary of each user.
+As this setting is unrealistic, we can expect that the excess time under any real policy should be much higher.
 In other words, a major part of the remaining gap can be explained by these assumptions.
-Recall that each of the figures in Table 3 is an estimation of the excess time under a certain reservation policy based on an average of 50 demand realizations.
-The differences between the values in each row of the table were tested by a one-sided sign test and were found to be significant at p - value < 0.000012.
+Recall that each figure shown in Table 3 is an estimation of the excess time under a certain reservation policy based on an average of 50 demand realizations.
+Differences between the values in each row of the table were tested via a one-sided sign test and were found to be significant at p - value < 0.000012.

 The results presented for the PR-LB model are based on the LP relaxation of the model.
-In addition, we solved the original MILP model for the smaller instances that are based on the Tel-O-fun data.
-In 97 out of these 100 instances, the value of the LP relaxation solution was identical to the one obtained by the MILP model, where the latter were obtained at a substantially longer processing times.
-In the remaining three instances, the lower bound obtained by the MILP model was slightly higher but the difference was negligible, less than 0.002%.
+In addition, we solved the original MILP model for smaller instances that are based on the Tel-O-fun data.
+In 97 of these 100 instances, the value of the LP relaxation solution was found to be identical to that obtained using the MILP model, where the latter were obtained at substantially longer processing times.
+In the remaining three instances, the lower bound obtained using the MILP model was slightly higher, although the difference was negligible (less than 0.002%).

-Using the initial inventories as prescribed by the method of Raviv and Kolka (2013), a significant reduction in excess time is obtained, as can be observed in Table 3 for all policies.
+Using the initial inventories as prescribed by the method of Raviv and Kolka (2013), the excess time was significantly reduced, as can be observed in Table 3 for all policies.
 Indeed, proper planning of static repositioning results with a major improvement in the service level.
 Nevertheless, the results for the CPR policy and the PR-LB model suggest that an additional substantial reduction in the total excess time can be achieved by integrating repositioning activities with an efficient passive regulation.

-As can be observed in Table 3, the utopian overbooking policy produced only slightly better results as compared to the CPR policy.
-This is quite surprising, when recalling the assumptions on which the utopian overbooking policy is based on.
+As can be observed in Table 3, the utopian overbooking policy produced only slightly better results relative to those of the CPR policy.
+This is quite surprising given the assumptions that the utopian overbooking policy is based on.
 That is, even with full knowledge of the demand realizations and the use of overbooking, a significant improvement cannot be obtained.
-This implies that, realistic overbooking policies are not likely to be significantly (or at all) beneficial in terms of reducing the excess time in VSS.
-This unexpected finding can be explained by the fact that in VSS, a positive side-effect of parking space reservations is the diversion of the demand toward less congested stations.
-This in turn may have a positive effect on future users of the system who are less likely to face shortages of vehicles and parking spaces.
-Allowing overbooking reduces this positive side-effect.
-Given the fact that a good overbooking policy is much more complicated to implement than the CPR policy, and that it also introduces additional uncertainty and thus reduces the trust of the users in the system, we believe that this type of policy should not be practiced in VSSs.
+This implies that realistic overbooking policies are not likely to be significantly (or at all) beneficial in terms of reducing the excess time in VSS.
+This unexpected finding can be explained by the fact that in VSS, a positive side effect of parking space reservations is the diversion of the demand toward less congested stations.
+This in turn may positively affect future system users who are less likely to face vehicle and parking space shortages.
+Allowing overbooking reduces this positive side effect.
+As effective overbooking policies are much more difficult to implement than the CPR policy and as the former also introduce additional uncertainty and thus reduce user trust in the system, we believe that such policies should not be practiced in VSSs.